Artsplendr/Chest-XRays-JPEG-Pneumonia-Classification/README.md

 The model reached test accuracy 0,8477.

-In the frame of the experiment, also new unseen pediatric chest X-Rays images were tested on this model with 70% accuracy as result.
+In the frame of the experiment, also unseen pediatric chest X-Rays images were tested on this model with 70% accuracy as the result.

 The experiment is implemented as the Colab notebook.